-A CT scan or ultrasound may be done if the doctor suspects an abscess.
+A CT scan, MRI scanor ultrasound may be done if the doctor suspects an abscess.

 In some cases, no treatment is needed.

-If there is pus or a fever, or if the infection is caused by bacteria, antibiotics may be prescribed.
-Antibiotics are not effective against viral infections.
+- Antibiotics if you have a fever or pus drainage, or if the infection is caused by bacteria.
+Antibiotics are not useful against viral infections.

-Practice good oral hygiene.
-Brushing your teeth and flossing thoroughly at least twice per day may help with healing and prevent an infection from spreading.
-If you are a smoker, stop smoking to help with recovery.
+- Practice good oral hygiene.
+Brush your teeth and floss well at least twice a da.
+This may help with healing and prevent an infection from spreading.

-Warm salt water rinses (1/2 teaspoon of salt in 1 cup of water) may be soothing and keep the mouth moist.
+- Rinse your mouth with warm salt water rinses (1/2 teaspoon of salt in 1 cup of water) to ease pain keep the mouth moist.

 Most salivary gland infections go away on their own or are cured with treatment.
 Some infections will return.
-Complications are not common, but they may occur.
+Complications are not common.

 Call your health care provider if: